dnlbowers/blackjack/README.md

 Once the Code Institute Diploma is complete, I intend to come back to this project and devote the time and energy required to make this a competitor in the market of social blackjack apps.

+***

 ## **Testing Phase**
+I have included details of testing both during development and post development in a separate document called [TESTING.md](TESTING.md).

 ***

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: -